RyanCamus/RyanCamus/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-This repo will hold all files pertaining to the Drinkly project, a project to make drinking easier and more enjoyable for all.
+This repo will act as a hub for all the mini-projects I work on.
+Most of them will be built in React, so make sure you are using a modern web browser and have Javascript enabled.
+For questions/comments/bug reports, email me at camus.ryan@gmail.com